 \subsection{Checking the $P$-values Under Normal Approximations}

-We now check the normal approximations to the $p$-values of the three graph-based statistics -- $R_\CuMST$, $R_\CuNNG$ and $R_\uMST$ -- through simulation.
-We adopt the setting of the haplotype example.
-In each simulation run, $N$ haplotypes with length $l$ are generated uniformly from all possible haplotypes with length $l$.
-They are assigned to either group with equal probability.
-Hence, the two groups have the same distribution.
-For each simulation run, we calculate the difference between theoretical $p$-values from the normal approximation and the permutation $p$-values from 10,000 permutations for the three statistics.
-We consider different sparsity settings by varying $l$, which controls the number of categories, and $N$.
-Under each setting, 100 simulation runs are done, with boxplots of the differences between theoretical and simulation $p$-value shown in Figure \ref{fig:pvalue}.
-We increased $l$ from 6 to 10, and thus the number of possible categories considered grows from 64 to 1024.
+We checked the normal approximations to the $p$-values of the three graph-based statistics -- $R_\CuMST$, $R_\CuNNG$ and $R_\uMST$ -- through simulation.
+We adopted the setting of the haplotype example.
+In each simulation run, $N$ haplotypes with length $l$ were generated uniformly from all possible haplotypes with length $l$.
+They were assigned to the groups with equal probability.
+For each simulation run, we calculated the difference between theoretical $p$-values from the normal approximation and the permutation $p$-values from 10,000 permutations for the three statistics.
+We considered different sparsity settings by varying $l$, which controls the number of categories, and $N$.
+Under each setting, 100 simulation runs were done, with the boxplots of the differences between theoretical and simulation $p$-value shown in Figure \ref{fig:pvalue}.
+We increased $l$ from 6 to 10, and thus the number of possible categories considered is from 64 to 1024.
 The sample size $N$ varies from 100 to 1000.
 This spectrum of values is reasonable for a genetic association study.

-Simulation results under this setting shows that the normal approximation is better for $R_\CuMST$ and $R_\CuNNG$ than for $R_\uMST$.
-Accuracy of normal approximation improves for all statistics as $l$ and $N$ increase.
-For $R_\CuMST$ and $R_\CuNNG$, when the number of possible categories is larger than 256 and the number of observations is larger than 200, the $p$-value from normal approximation is quite accurate.
-While for $R_\uMST$, the number of observations needs to be larger than 500 to achieve similar accuracy.
-For $R_\uMST$, when the number of possible categories is larger than the number of observations, the $p$-value calculated from the normal approximation is negatively biased, and thus less conservative.
-The bias is less severe for $R_\CuMST$ and $R_\CuNNG$, while still problematic when the number of possible categories is 1024 and the number of observation is only 100.
-Skewness correction can be done to make the theoretical $p$-values more accurate, but when $N$ is so small, it would be easier to just do permutation directly.
+Simulation results under this setting show that the normal approximation is better for $R_\CuMST$ and $R_\CuNNG$ than for $R_\uMST$.
+Accuracy of normal approximations improved for all statistics as $l$ and $N$ increase.
+For $R_\CuMST$ and $R_\CuNNG$, when the number of possible categories is larger than 256 and the number of observations larger than 200, the $p$-value from normal approximation was quite accurate.
+For $R_\uMST$, the number of observations needs to be larger than 500 to achieve similar accuracy.
+For $R_\uMST$, when the number of possible categories is larger than the number of observations, the $p$-value calculated from the normal approximation was negatively biased, and thus less conservative.
+The bias is less severe for $R_\CuMST$ and $R_\CuNNG$, while still problematic when the number of possible categories is 1024 and the number of observation only 100.
+Skewness correction can be done to make the theoretical $p$-values more accurate, but when $N$ is small, it would be easier to do permutation directly.